LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 #### Visualisation

-In order to give the user the possibility to display the recorded data visually, two modules are created, which can graphically prepare *MRPReading* instances:
+To give the user the possibility to display the recorded data visually, two modules are created, which can graphically prepare *MRPReading* instances:

 * *MRPVisualization* - different table and graph-based plots
 * *MRPPolarVisualization* - full sphere map plots